<?xml version="1.0" encoding="UTF-8"?>

 <category><![CDATA[Travel]]></category>

-<guid isPermaLink="false">http://drsavta.com/travelkosher/?p=872</guid>
+<guid isPermaLink="false">https://drsavta.com/travelkosher/?p=872</guid>

-<description><![CDATA[Our first outing to an uninhabited area was to Bachas Beach which is located on Santa Cruz Island, but is far away from any human habitation or signs of civilization.
+<description><![CDATA[<p>Our first outing to an uninhabited area was to Bachas Beach which is located on Santa Cruz Island, but is far away from any human habitation or signs of civilization.
+In the background you can see our ship, but otherwise, it was only we and nature.
+Bachas Beach got its name from a mispronunciation of [&#8230;]</p>

 <content:encoded><![CDATA[<p>Our first outing to an uninhabited area was to Bachas Beach which is located on Santa Cruz Island, but is far away from any human habitation or signs of civilization.</p>

-<div id="attachment_873" class="wp-caption alignleft" style="width: 590px"><img src="http://drsavta.com/travelkosher/wp-content/uploads/2010/04/IMG_4530.JPG" alt="Bachas Beach" title="Bachas Beach" width="580" height="426" class="size-full wp-image-873" /><p class="wp-caption-text">Bachas Beach</p></div>
+<div id="attachment_873" style="width: 590px" class="wp-caption alignleft"><img loading="lazy" decoding="async" aria-describedby="caption-attachment-873" src="https://drsavta.com/travelkosher/wp-content/uploads/2010/04/IMG_4530.JPG" alt="Bachas Beach" title="Bachas Beach" width="580" height="426" class="size-full wp-image-873" /><p id="caption-attachment-873" class="wp-caption-text">Bachas Beach</p></div>

 <p>In the background you can see our ship, but otherwise, it was only we and nature.
 Bachas Beach got its name from a mispronunciation of the word &#8220;barges&#8221; as during World War II, US ships docked there in an effort to protect the Panama Canal.</p>